Table of Contents

 The length of the handle depends on the type of sword.
 Some come with a small handle, and some with a large handle that we can hold with both hands.

-We can see the handle on every sward, but not necessary to have a grip on it.
+We can see the handle on every sward, but it is not necessary to have a grip on it.

 Cross-Guard